nucleus-coop/nucleus-coop.github.io/_docs/quickstart.md

 ![Extract](../../img/quickstart/extract.png)

-* Note: Goldberg Emulator, used by Nucleus, can sometimes be detected as a false positive by Windows Defender and some web browsers: see [here](https://gitlab.com/Mr_Goldberg/goldberg_emulator/-/issues/118).
+* Note: Goldberg Emulator, used by Nucleus, can sometimes be detected as a false positive by Windows Defender and some web browsers: see [here](https://www.reddit.com/r/nucleuscoop/comments/g2k8j7/is_there_any_viruses/fnmfhbp/) and [here](https://gitlab.com/Mr_Goldberg/goldberg_emulator/-/issues/118).
 You may have to allow it as an exception before extracting.

 * Move the NucleusCoop folder to wherever you like, and run NucleusCoop.exe